Making the Case for Math Fact Memorization

-Imagine Learning now publishes monthly guest posts in order to stimulate conversations about K12 education across the country.
+Imagine Learning occasionally publishes guest posts about K—12 education topics.
 Opinions expressed herein are those of the individual author(s) and may not necessarily reflect the official opinion of Imagine Learning.

-Every once in a while I encounter a savvy educator who is opposed to memorizing math facts--or at least he or she appears to be.
+Every once in a while I encounter an educator who is opposed to memorizing math facts.

-Just today I saw a fearful article that exclaimed "memorization can inhibit fluency" and "memorization . . . can be damaging."
+Just today I saw anl article that exclaimed "memorization can inhibit fluency" and "memorization...can be damaging."

 Of course, educators are doing a wonderful job of championing number sense, comprehension, and problem-solving, but by attacking the vital skill of automaticity, they unwittingly undermine the very processes they intend to champion.

 Before I go any further, let me jump to the punchline, because I know that if you're one of these educators, you're already getting ready to give me your very passionate point of view.

 If, as an educator, you have a negative view of memorization, I would suggest that it's because you haven't seen it done well.